kgosch/NondeScript/README.md

 **Declaring and Assigning Variables**

 To declare a variable, you type 'declare'.
-To say a varible is something, you type 'is'.
+To say a variable is something, you type 'is'.
 Pretty simple really...

             declare x;                                                var x;
             declare y is 5;                                           var y = 5;